 The law provides for the right of workers to form and join independent unions, bargain collectively, and conduct legal strikes.
 The government routinely respected these rights.
 The law prohibits antiunion discrimination and protects employees from unfair dismissal while striking, provided the union has complied with the legal requirements governing such industrial action.

-The new Trade Union Act allows strikes to proceed only when there has been a ballot turnout of at least 50 percent.
-For “important public services,” defined as health services, education for those age under 17, fire services, transport services, nuclear decommissioning and the management of radioactive waste and spent fuel, and border security, an additional threshold of 40 percent of support from all eligible union members must be met for strike action to be legal.
+The law allows strikes to proceed only when there has been a ballot turnout of at least 50 percent.
+For “important public services,” defined as health services, education for those younger than the age of 17, fire services, transport services, nuclear decommissioning and the management of radioactive waste and spent fuel, and border security, an additional threshold of support by 40 percent of all eligible union members must be met for strike action to be legal.

-The law does not cover workers in the armed forces, public-sector security services, police forces, and freelance or temporary work.
-The law excludes workers serving in the police, the prison service, and the armed forces from the right to strike.
+The law does not cover workers in the armed forces, public sector security services, police forces, and freelance or temporary work.
 According to the International Trade Union Confederation (ITUC), the right to strike in the UK is “limited” due to prohibitions against political and solidarity strikes, lengthy procedures for calling strikes, and the ability of employers to seek injunctions against unions before a strike has begun if the union does not observe all proper steps in organizing the strike.

 The government enforced applicable laws.
 Remedies were limited in situations where workers faced reprisal for union activity, and the ITUC stated that the law does not provide “adequate means of protection against antiunion discrimination,” and noted that legal protections against unfair labor practices only exist within the framework of organizing a recognition ballot.
 Penalties range from employers paying compensation to reinstatement and were sufficient to deter violations.